 Conquer the Old World in this historical, epic strategy game from Soren Johnson, Lead Designer of Civilization IV and Offworld Trading Company.
 Every year is a turn, and each leader is a mere mortal, so your lasting legacy will be the dynasty you leave behind.

 Each ruler must prove that they are worthy of the throne.
-As you accomplish Ambitions, finish Wonders, and gain renown (as “the Wise” or “the Avenger” or “the Peacemaker”), your Legitimacy increases, granting additional Orders each year and improving your standing with the people.
+As you accomplish Ambitions, finish Wonders, and gain renown (as “the Wise” or “the Avenger” or “the Peacemaker”), your Legitimacy increases, granting additional Orders each year and improving your reputation with the people.

-Resources in Old World, such as Food, Wood, Stone, and Iron, are stockpiled as they are produced, to be spent on units, improvements, Wonders, and so on.
+Resources in Old World, such as Food, Wood, Stone, and Iron, are stockpiled as they are produced, to be spent on Units, Improvements, Wonders, and so on.
 Borrowing some algorithms from Offworld Trading Company, a dynamic marketplace allows players to buy and sell the resources at any time, with the prices fluctuating based on supply-and-demand.

 OSMicrosoft Windows 7 (64-bit)

 GraphicsNVIDIA GTX 1060 / AMD RX 5500-XT or greater

 Copyright © 2020 Mohawk Games.
 Old World is a trademark of Mohawk Games.
 All rights reserved.